amtega/ansible_role_vagrant_presets/README.md

 The role provides these filters to manipulate the provided presets:

+- vagrant_presets_add_attributes: adds attributes to a set of presets
 - vagrant_presets_randomize_names: randomize the name attribute in a set of presets
 - vagrant_presets_repeat filter: repeat a preset a number of times